At Carmel Academy, we strive for the highest standards of academic excellence and we are proud of the results.

 70 percent of our students are in the top 5 percent academically in the country.

-Through our advanced science, technology, engineering and mathematics enrichment programs, our Middle School students have garnered international,national and regional awards for their achievements.
+Through our advanced science, technology, engineering and mathematics enrichment programs, our Middle School students have garnered more than 15 international,national and regional awards for their achievements.

 Experienced and passionate teachers bring our educational philosophy to life by instilling creativity, critical thinking and a joy of learning in each of our students.
-Carmel Academy's entire general studies faculty hold at least a masters degree in education and our entire Judaic studies faculty hold education degrees.
+92 percent of our faculty hold advanced degrees, and average 15 years of teaching experience.
 To learn more about our outstanding faculty and see their professional credentials, please visit our Faculty & Staff page and search by teacher or department.

-With a faculty to student ratio of 1:6 in our core program and 1:3 in our PALS program for children with learning disabilities, Carmel Academy is committed to ensuring that each child has an individualized, differentiated learning experience.
+With a faculty to student ratio of 1:7 in our core program and 1:3 in our PALS program for children with special learning needs, Carmel Academy is committed to ensuring that each child has an individualized, differentiated learning experience.

 At Carmel Academy, our multi-disciplinary approach enables students to connect classroom learning to the world around them, thereby engaging students in relevant and intellectually challenging experiences.
 Our educational leadership team spent five years designing our dual curriculum that brings the school’s vision to life by incorporating the highest national standards and integrating general and Judaic knowledge throughout the day.
 Each unit of study is carefully constructed using the Understanding by Design model of Grant Wiggins and Jay McTighe, a curriculum methodology Carmel Academy has been using since 2003.